-This is my third annual report as President of the Office of Mortgage Settlement Oversight and the Monitor of the National Mortgage Settlement.
-This report covers activities undertaken by the office from July 1, 2014, through June 30, 2015.
-Details in this report include:
+My fourth report as President of the Office of Mortgage Settlement Oversight (OMSO) and Monitor of the National Mortgage Settlement covers activities undertaken by the office from July 1, 2015, through June 30, 2016.
+This report includes the following:

-- An overview of the organization, its Board of Directors, its contractors and its employees. - An outline of work completed to date and priorities for the coming year. - Audited financial statements for the period July 1, 2014, through June 30, 2015.
+- An updated overview of the organization, its Board of Directors and its contractors and employees. - An outline of work completed to date and priorities for the coming year. - Audited financial statements for the period July 1, 2015, through June 30, 2016.

-This report is focused entirely on the business of monitoring the National Mortgage Settlement and does not include any data related to Servicer performance of consumer relief obligations or compliance with the servicing standards under the Settlement.
-Reports regarding such performance and compliance can be found on the Office of Mortgage Settlement Oversight website at: www.mortgageoversight.com.
+This report focuses entirely on the business of monitoring the National Mortgage

+Settlement and does not include any data related to Servicer progress toward consumer relief obligations or compliance with the servicing standards under the Settlement.

+These reports can be found on the OMSO website at www.mortgageoversight.com.

-As the Settlement's Monitor, I am committed to maintaining transparency in carrying out my duties and obligations.
-This report has been issued in furtherance of that commitment.
+I strive for transparency in carrying out my duties and obligations as Monitor, and this report is in furtherance of that commitment.